anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Psalm 136** [or 136.1-9, 23-26] is about God who 'made the heavens' (5-9) and 'gives food to all creatures' (25).
 * **Romans 8.18-25** says that 'the creation waits with eager longing for the revealing of the children of God'.
 * **Matthew 6.25-34** says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
 (Matthew 6.25-33 also set for Harvest Thanksgiving, Year B.)

+Year B

+* **Proverbs 8.1, 22-31** is about wisdom's role in creation.
+* **Psalm 104.26-37** (EV: 24-35) praised God for his creation.
+* **Colossians 1.15-20** says of God's Son that 'all things have been created through him and for him'.
+* **John 1.1-14** says of the 'Word' that 'All things came into being through him, and without him not one thing came into being.'

 ## 1 before Lent*